Battle of Firaz

-The Battle of Firaz (مَعْرَكَة الْفِرَاض) also known as Battle of Firad, took place around January 634 between the Rashidun Caliphate and the combined armies of the Sasanian Empire and the Byzantine Empire.
+The Battle of Firaz (مَعْرَكَة الْفِرَاض) also known as Battle of Firad, took place around January 634 between the Rashidun Caliphate and, reportedly, a combined force from the Byzantine Empire and Sasanian Empire.

 Background

 By the end of 633, the Muslims were the masters of the Euphrates valley.
 In this valley, Firaz at the outermost edge of the Persian Empire still had a Persian garrison.
 Khalid decided to drive away the Persians from this outpost as well fearing that the Persians would execute a well planned re-invasion of lost territory.
 He marched to Firaz with a Muslim force and arrived there in the first week of December 633.
 Firaz was the frontier between the empires of Persia and Byzantium, and the garrisons of the Persians as well as the Byzantines were cantoned there.
 In the face of the Muslims, the Byzantine garrison decided to come to the aid of the Persian garrison.